 - Request for a Change of Status

-Requests for a change in residency status are accepted no later than the last week of the term for which changed status is sought.
-All supporting affidavits, deemed appropriate by the adjudicating official pursuant to New Jersey Administrative Code, Volume 9, Section 5 et seq., must be filed by the petitioner in accordance with the time limit specified in the preceding sentence, but in no case later than four weeks from the conclusion of the term for which the residency assessment is requested.
+Requests for a change in residency status are accepted no later than 60 days after the start of the term for which changed status is sought.
+All supporting affidavits, deemed appropriate by the adjudicating official pursuant to New Jersey Administrative Code, Volume 9, Section 5 et seq., must be filed by the petitioner in accordance with the time limit specified in the preceding sentence, but in no case later than 60 days after the start of the term for which the residency assessment is requested.
 Failure to comply with this provision, unless judged otherwise by the adjudicating official, voids the petition for the term in question.
 If, based on the information submitted in the request, the student qualifies for resident tuition assessment, such change relates only to the current and subsequent terms.
 No adjustments in tuition assessments are made and no refund vouchers are processed for any prior term.

 Instructions for In-State Residency: